ennocramer/floskell/styles/flex.md

 if cond -- comment
  then true else false

-if cond then do return () else return ()
+if cond then do
+        return () else return ()

+do
-do if cond then true else false
+    if cond then true else false

+do
+    if cond -- comment
-do if cond then true else false
+     then true else false
 ```

 Multi-way if